SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

 Assuming you are seeking information from the following three aspects:

 1. What kind of families are likely to be the end users of the product?
-(Note: it is a typical classification question whereby you can identify your potenital customer.)
+(Note: it is a typical classification question whereby you can identify your potential consumer.)
 2. Which product characteristics (attributes) are the most important ones from a consumer's perspective?
 3. Which product attributes are the most important ones to your B2B channel partners?